 Upon reaching age 65, health, dental, vision insurance ends.
 Basic life insurance is $5,000.
 The retiree is eligible for the Retiree Health Insurance Benefit.

-When the early retiree reaches age 65, if the spouse is younger than 65, the spouse may continue coverage until they attain age 65, or for ten (10) years, whichever comes first.
+When the early retiree reaches age 65, if the spouse is younger than 65, the spouse may continue coverage until they attain age 65.
 The spouse will be billed for the full premium for this continued coverage.

 An additional perk for retirees: Retirees, their spouses, and eligible dependents are able to obtain a college ID, allowing continued access to library resources, athletic facilities, and campus events.